Tips and insights to help you handle those inevitable Florida hurricanes.

 Is the coverage you have enough?

 If you’ve verified that your home is insured against hurricane damages like winds and floods, you’ll also want to make sure that the coverage you’re getting is actually sufficient.

 For starters, verify that your policy limit will cover the costs needed to replace any destroyed property.
 Keep in mind that due to depreciation, the Actual Cash Value (ACV) of your items will always be less than the Replacement Costs for those same items.
-If you catalog your personal possessions by conducting a home inventory , you can then estimate what you paid for those items, what they’re probably worth currently, and if the homeowner’s insurance you have is enough to cover you in the event of a total loss.
+If you catalog your personal possessions by conducting a home inventory, you can then estimate what you paid for those items and what they’re probably worth currently.
+That will help determine if your homeowners insurance is enough to cover you in the event of a total loss.
 When estimating the value of the home itself, don’t forget that the real estate value of a house is not the same as the cost to rebuild.

 You may also want to take into consideration the need for Additional Living Expenses.
 If a hurricane makes your home unfit to live in, Additional Living Expenses coverage pays for reasonable additional living expenses you may incur while your home is being repaired.
 Additional Living Expenses coverage is generally equal to 20 percent of the insured value of the structure of your home, but higher coverage limit options are often available.

 Stormy days are just part of life in Florida.
-But, if you take these steps to understand your current homeowner’s insurance and fill in the gaps by purchasing additional policies or coverage where necessary, you can get back to enjoying those Florida summers without worrying about the weather.
+But by taking these steps to understand your current homeowners insurance, you can find any gaps and purchase additional policies or coverage where necessary.
+Then you can get back to enjoying that year-round Florida sunshine, worry-free.

 Download PTI’s Hurricane Preparedness Guide for more hurricane preparation tips.